Skip to content

 Classical Simulation

-We begin by setting up the classical evolution of a Spin-1/2 system governed by a simple Hamiltonian and subject to dissipation via a collapse operator.
+We begin by setting up the classical evolution of a Spin-1/2 system governed by a simple Hamiltonian and subject to dissipation via a collapse operator, defined as \(\sqrt{\gamma_j}L_j\).
 The system's evolution is computed using both matrix exponentiation and QuTiP solvers for benchmarking.
+We begin by importing the necessary modukes from QFlux, Numpy, and Matplotlib libraries

 import qflux.open_systems.params as pa